 Between 1964 and 1968 Judy was a Ph.D. candidate at the University of California in Berkeley, emphasis Greek philosophy and literature.
 She completed her course work and some of the qualifying exams but did not complete the degree.
 She has a B.A. in Letters from the University of Oklahoma, and studied one year in Comparative Literature on a Woodrow Wilson fellowship at Indiana University.

-Judy's debut traditional mystery will be published Sept 1, 2012 by Mainly Murder Press of Connecticut.
+Judy's debut traditional mystery was published Sept 1, 2012 by Mainly Murder Press of Connecticut.
 Her first book, poetry, Cassandra Speaking (1977) was published by Thorp Springs Press, Austin, Texas.
 Sunblazoned, a second collection of poems, appeared in 1982 from Sunbury Press Books, Bronx, N.Y., and was nominated for the Lamont prize.
 Northwoods Press in Maine published Susannah, Teach Me to Love/ Grace, Sing to Me in 1986, and Latitudes Press of Mansfield, Texas, published Light Food in 1989.
+The Russian edition of Beaver Soul came out from the Kostroma Writers' Organization in 1997, and the English original from Finishing Line Press Oct 1, 2013.
 She has also published individual poems, diary collages, articles, and reviews in local, state, and national literary journals and newspapers.
 Her book on how to organize free writing classes in libraries (Watering the Roots in a Democracy) was funded under grants from the National Endowment for the Humanities and was available free to libraries all over the United States.

 Under the Carolina Wren imprint, Judy put more than 100 North Carolina writers into print, either in single author editions or through anthologies.
 Judson Jerome called her one of the most experienced small press editors and heartily recommended her editorial consultation in a Writer's Digest article of April 1987.
 She continues to help writers through her writing and editing consultation service and through classes given both privately and in cooperation with arts councils and her local community college (CCCC).

 Since she turned Carolina Wren Press over to others in 1991, she has been able to give more time to her writing and to travel.
 She worked between 1990 and 1996 on some exchange visits with Russian writers.
 In this connection she has been studying the Russian language since 1991.
 In the fall of 1995 she offered a series of lectures in 20th Century American poetry to students and faculty of the English Department at the Kostroma Pedagogical University in Kostroma, Russia.
-She has translated and published some of the many writers she met in Kostroma and St. Petersburg, and a selection of her poems from Beaver Soul, translated into Russian, was published by the Kostroma Writers Organization in 1997.
-The original English of Beaver Soul will be published in 2013 by Finishing Line Press in Kentucky.
+She was co-project director with Mikhail Bazankov for an anthology of North Carolina poets published in a dual-language edition (English-Russian), Earth and Soul, in 2001 and distributed to libraries and schools all over the Kostroma Region.
+She has translated and published some of the many writers she met in Kostroma and St. Petersburg.
+In 2007 she gave a paper on spirituality in the Russian poet, Anna Akhmatova to the Literature Conference held in March at Kostroma University.

 Her papers, correspondence, and 25 years of extensive diaries are in the Special Collections Department of the Perkins Library at Duke University.
 All material is now over 10 years old and may be read by the general public.
 This library also has the Carolina Wren Press archive.
 Judy believes that women must tell the true stories of their lives.
 She was the instigator of the Tell Me A Story That's True conference held in June 1991 at NC Central Univerity in Durham, NC.